-- The State can no longer afford to fund the plan, not holding up its statutory requirement to fund adequate spaces for eligible students or to build physical capacity. - The distinctiveness of segments' missions have blurred as the segments struggle with reductions in State support. - The coordinating entity was ineffective and eliminated by the Governor, leaving the opportunity and challenge for the segments to coordinate on their own. - Eligibility rates lag for underrepresented groups, presenting diversity challenges.
+- The State has not adequately funded the four-year segments to ensure their ability to accommodate all eligible students. - The distinctiveness of segments' missions have blurred as the segments struggle with reductions in State support. - The coordinating entity was ineffective and eliminated by the Governor, leaving the opportunity and challenge for the segments to coordinate on their own. - Eligibility rates lag for underrepresented groups, presenting diversity challenges.